Dirac delta function: As a measure

-All higher moments of δ are zero.
+All higher moments of $\delta$ are zero.
 In particular, characteristic function and moment generating function are both equal to one.

 As a distribution

 In the theory of distributions, a generalized function is considered not a function in itself but only through how it affects other functions when "integrated" against them.
-In keeping with this philosophy, to define the delta function properly, it is enough to say what the "integral" of the delta function is against a sufficiently "good" test function φ.
+In keeping with this philosophy, to define the delta function properly, it is enough to say what the "integral" of the delta function is against a sufficiently "good" test function $\varphi$.
 If the delta function is already understood as a measure, then the Lebesgue integral of a test function against that measure supplies the necessary integral.